abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 so that we will grow in the Dhamma and lessen our greed, hatred, and delusion.
-Ajahn Dtun once said that we should be meditating at least eight hours a day, because that's the amount of time laypeople put into their workday—and for many of them it's even more than that.
+Ajahn Dtun once said that we should be meditating at least eight hours a day, because that's the amount of time laypeople put into their workday---and for many of them it's even more than that.
 I think that at Abhayagiri eight hours a day of formal practice would be difficult, because we have a lot happening, especially in the mornings with our work period and chores.
-However, we can still think of this eight hours in the sense of making sure that mindfulness is present for that amount of time—actually, for the entire day.
+However, we can still think of this eight hours in the sense of making sure that mindfulness is present for that amount of time---actually, for the entire day.
 During this time we're not simply following our moods and opinions, we are going against the grain and putting forth effort to decrease the defilements.

 Some of us may feel dispirited when we hear about putting forth effort, because it sounds heavy to us and we may not want to put forth a lot of